redhat-cop/automate-tower-ha-dr/README.md

 **Supportability**

-This toolkit is not officially supported by Red Hat Ansible support/engineering and is provided as is.
+This toolkit is provided _**as-is**_ and is not officially supported by Red Hat Ansible support/engineering.
 It is intended to be a starting point for a Red Hat Consulting delivery of Ansible Tower.

 **Solution Reference Architecture**
 ![Ref Arch](readme_images/TowerClusterReferenceArch.png "Ref Arch")